hanbyuls/DeepIMB/README.md

 ## 4. Results

-All output files, including the final imputed data matrix, training logs, and hyperparameter tuning results, will be saved in the `results/` directory.
+All output files are automatically saved in the `results/` directory.
+This includes:
+-   `pred_DeepIMB.csv`: The final, imputed data matrix with original sample and taxa names.
+-   `hyperparameter_tuning_results.csv`: A summary of the best-performing model's parameters.
+-   `final_model_history.csv`: A log of the training and validation metrics for the final model.